ngittlen/punchit-warning-light/README.md

 3. Enable "Developer mode" (toggle in top-right corner)
 4. Click "Load unpacked"
 5. Select the `extension/chrome/` directory
+6. Verify the extension ID matches: `bdnpfninfdjgcoknomhmeinpabekeeje`
+7. **Restart Chrome completely** (not just reload - fully quit and reopen)

+**Note:** The extension uses a pre-generated key stored in `manifest.json` to ensure a stable extension ID.

 ## How It Works